kemitchell/startup-unix/second-draft.md

 # Startup Legal is Unix All Over Again

 Startup legal structure is stuck in the Unix era, waiting for its "open" moment.
+We are happy to announce [_Ironsides_](https://github.com/ironsides/ironsides), a project for a truly open startup legal operating system.
+The project's goals:

+1. Document corporations compatible with standard Silicon Valley style equity compensation, financing, and other "mission critical" transactions and relationships.
+2. Favor no particular vendor, technology, or mode of legal practice for preparation or signature.
+3. Release revisions in a transparent, predictable, and verifiable manner, for free, on the Internet.
+4. Welcome and incorporate contributions from companies, attorneys, and other professionals, with startup companies' interests in mind.

 Every startup company has to run boring "business applications".
 Employees want stock options with standard tax benefits.
 Investors want a capital structure they can model.
 The guy in the tie at the bank won't give you a bank account without the right magic paper.
 Boring.